The Precision Paradox: Why Modern Oncology Requires Treating Less – Selectively

 The attached guide is a practical synthesis of where the evidence already supports restraint – and where it clearly does not.
 What it cannot provide is conviction.
 That part is personal.

-World Cancer Day 2026 is asking a quiet but unavoidable question of modern oncology:
+World Cancer Day 2026 asks a quiet but unavoidable question of modern oncology:

 The evidence is here – are you?